boshk0/gddr6_temps/README.md

-## GDDR6/GDDR6X GPU Memory Temperature Reader for Linux with Prometheus expoter. it forms part of my bigger project https://github.com/jjziets/DCMontoring/tree/main
+## GDDR6/GDDR6X GPU Memory Temperature Reader for Linux with Prometheus expoter.
+It forms part of my bigger project https://github.com/jjziets/DCMontoring/tree/main

-This program reads GDDR6/GDDR6X VRAM memory temperatures from multiple supported NVIDIA GPUs found in a host Linux system and creates a Prometheus exporter that allows Prometheus to scrape it on port 9500.
+This program reads GDDR6/GDDR6X VRAM memory and GPU Core Hot Spot temperatures from multiple supported NVIDIA GPUs found in a host Linux system and creates a Prometheus exporter that allows Prometheus to scrape it on port 9500.

 **Installation**
 Docker: